revity-group/revity-claude-code-marketplace/README.md

 ## What is this?

-This is a Claude Code plugin marketplace that provides productivity commands for common development tasks like branching, committing, creating PRs, and managing git worktrees—all following conventional commit standards.
+This marketplace provides productivity commands for git workflows, conventional commits, PR creation, and worktree management.

 ## Installation